pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 # Null value support

+{% hint style="danger" %}
+**Multi-stage engine warning**

+This document begins with null handling for the [single-stage query engine](../../reference/single-stage-engine.md).
+For the [multi-stage query engine](../../reference/multi-stage-engine.md) (v2), see the [Enable basic null support for the multi-stage query engine](#enable-basic-null-support-for-the-multi) section.
+{% endhint %}

+Null handling is defined in two different parts: at ingestion and at query time.
+* [Basic null handling support](#basic-null-handling-support) means that you have enabled null handling at ingestion.
+* [Advanced null support](#advanced-null-handling-support) means that you have also enabled null handling at query time.

-For performance reasons, null handling support is disabled by default in Apache Pinot.
+## Basic null handling support

-When null support is disabled, all columns are treated as not null.
-Predicates like `IS NOT NULL` evaluates to `true,` and `IS NULL` evaluates to `false`.
+By default, null handling is disabled (`nullHandlingEnabled=false`) in the Table index configuration ([tableIndexConfig](https://docs.pinot.apache.org/configuration-reference/table#tableindexconfig-1)).
+When null support is disabled, `IS NOT NULL` evaluates to `true,` and `IS NULL` evaluates to `false`.
-Aggregation functions like `COUNT`, `SUM`, `AVG`, `MODE`, etc. treat all columns as not null.

 For example, the predicate in the query below matches all records.

+For example, the predicate in the query below matches all records.
 <pre class="language-sql"><code class="lang-sql"><strong>select count(*) from my_table where column IS NOT NULL
 </strong></code></pre>

-To handle null values in your data, you must configure your tables to [store nulls at ingestion time](#store-nulls-at-ingestion-time).
-This has to be done before ingesting the data.
-Tables where null values are stored support basic null handling, which is limited to `IS NULL` and `IS NOT NULL` predicates, and can optionally be queried with advanced null handling support.
+### Enable basic null support for the single-stage query engine

 The following table summarizes the behavior of null handling support in Pinot: